Pavel-Hrdina/Zettlkasten/Journal/2023-Nov-02 - Daily Stoic Reflection.md

 2. **What one thing do most need to get done today?**
 	- Today I chose to do the tasks I have from yesterday.
 1. **What am I grateful for?**
 	- I am grateful for my family, my family, my life, being alive, having emotions, having a heart, being me, being resilient, being human, the weather, my home, my country.
-I chose to be grateful for all of these things all the other good things that I might encounter today.
+I chose to be grateful for all of these things, all the other good things that I might encounter today.
 2. **What is worrying me?**
-	-
+	- I am worried that I can't learn in time what I want to learn.
+I am worried that I might get into a fight today.
+I am worried that my anger is beyond my control.
+I am worried that I will be a good for nothing.
+I am worried that I might lose the people I love.
+Now I chose to accept these things with love and grace, letting go of them worries, like a bird that lets the wind guide his path.
 3. **How can I decatastrophize today's problems?**
 	-
 4. **What is within my control and what is not**